OCAEYC 2024 Awards & Grants

 2. Advocate high standards of and improve working conditions in programs for young children;

-3. Promote public understanding of issues effecting children and families;
+3. Promote public understanding of issues affecting children and families;

 4. Keep informed of and collaborate with other groups concerned with the welfare and education of young children;